On Approximation of $2$D Persistence Modules by Interval-decomposables: Local lattice of intervals

 \section{Local lattice of intervals}

 In this section, we study the set of isomorphism classes of interval representations for a fixed equioriented commutative $2$D grid $\Gf{m,n}$.
 Note that an interval representation is uniquely defined (up to isomorphism) by its support, and thus it suffices to consider the set of interval subquivers $\II{m,n}$.
+We also recall that with $\Gf{m,n}$ fixed, an interval subquiver $I$ is completely determined by its set of vertices $I_0$, and we identify $I$ with its set of vertices $I_0$ where this does not cause any confusion.

 First, we start with the following easy observation. \begin{proposition} With the order $\leq$ on $\II{m,n}$ defined by $I \leq I^\prime \Longleftrightarrow I \subseteq I^\prime$, $(\II{m,n},\leq)$ is a poset. \end{proposition} \begin{proof} This is immediate from the definitions. \end{proof}